Originally produced on Oct. 31, 2016 for Mauldin Economics, LLC

 The Larger Battle Ahead

-Our last two maps are not confined to Mosul but place the battle in a broader perspective.
+Our last map is not confined to Mosul but place the battle in a broader perspective.
 Mosul is an intersection not only between major highways in Iraq but also between cultures, religions, and even languages.
-As the map above shows, Mosul represents the meeting point between Iraq’s two largest minority groups, the Kurds and the Sunni Arabs.
+Mosul represents the meeting point between Iraq’s two largest minority groups, the Kurds and the Sunni Arabs.
 There are also significant pockets of Turkomans in the city and nearby as well.

 Mosul is majority Sunni, but it has historically been a diverse city.
 This is one of the reasons the city is so hard for any power to control.
 The Ottomans ruled Mosul once.
 And today, Turkey still feels a need to assert its interests there, maintaining unauthorized troops on the ground near Bashiqa.
 There was even a story last week about a Turkish official claiming that deeds of land ownership in Mosul from the Ottoman days might provide basis for future Turkish legal challenges in the city.